A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation: Introduction

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:preliminary}, we introduce necessary notation, the concepts of missing data mechanisms and missingness patterns, and the inferential target under the Z-estimation framework; we review the core idea used in existing PPI literature that deals with missing outcome or blockwise missing covariates, along with their limitations.
-In Section~\ref{sec:methodology}, we introduce the details of the proposed PS-PPI procedure and present theoretical results on its asymptotic properties; we provide examples to show how our proposed framework subsumes previous works as special cases.
+In Section~\ref{sec:preliminary}, we introduce necessary notation, the concepts of missing data mechanisms and missingness patterns, and the inferential target under the Z-estimation framework; we review the core idea used in the existing prediction-based inference literature that deals with missing outcome or missing multiple covariates, along with their limitations.
+In Section~\ref{sec:methodology}, we introduce the details of the proposed PS-PPI procedure and present theoretical results on its asymptotic properties; we provide examples to show that our proposed framework subsumes previous works as special cases.
 In Section~\ref{sec:experiments}, we perform data simulation to verify the validity and superior performance of our proposed PS-PPI relative to alternatives that have limited ability to extract and integrate information from incomplete datasets with multiple different missingness patterns.
-We discuss the limitations of this work and potential future directions in Section~\ref{sec:discussion}.
+We provide a real data example in Section~\ref{sec:data_example} to illustrate the practical utility of the PS-PPI method.
+Finally, we discuss the limitations of this work and potential future directions in Section~\ref{sec:discussion}.